 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board and PwC Measure of CEO Confidence™, which had declined in the third quarter of 2014, increased slightly in the fourth quarter of 2014.
-The Measure now reads 60, up from 59 in the third quarter (a reading of more than 50 points reflects more positive than negative responses).
+The Conference Board Measure of CEO Confidence™, which declined in the third quarter, bounced back in the fourth quarter of 2017.
+The Measure now reads 63, up from 59 in the third quarter (a reading of more than 50 points reflects more positive than negative responses).

-CEOs’ assessment of current economic conditions was virtually unchanged.
-Approximately 52 percent claim conditions are better compared to six months ago, about the same as in the third quarter of 2014.
-Business leaders’ appraisal of conditions in their own industries increased slightly, with 43 percent saying conditions in their own industries have improved, compared with 41 percent in the previous quarter.
+CEOs’ assessment of current economic conditions improved considerably.
+Currently, 71 percent say conditions are better compared to six months ago, up from 56 percent in the third quarter.
+However, CEOs are moderately less optimistic in their appraisal of current conditions in their own industries.
+Now, 49 percent say conditions in their own industries have improved, down from 53 percent last quarter.

-The majority of chief executives expect changes in their firms’ selling prices in 2015 — with just 16 percent anticipating price increases in excess of 4 percent.
-On average, firms plan to hike prices by 1.4 percent.
-About 18 percent plan decreases and 23 percent foresee no change.
+The majority of chief executives expect changes in their firms’ selling prices in 2018 — with about six out of ten CEOs anticipating price increases of less than 4 percent, and about 18 percent expecting increases in excess of 4 percent.
+On average, firms plan to hike prices by 2.1 percent, up from 1.3 percent last year, based on a supplementary question asked annually.
+About 7 percent plan decreases in selling prices, and 14 percent foresee no change.

-Survey results were fielded from mid-November to mid-December
+Results are from surveys fielded from mid-November to mid-December 2017

 The Conference Board